eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 [Devcon archive](archive.devcon.org) is full of incredible talks diving into various technical and non-technical aspects of Ethereum.

-A [retrospective document](https://notes.ethereum.org/@mikeneuder/rcr2vmsvftv) on recent roadmap by Alex and Mike comes with great insights into Etheruem development, values and goals.
+A [retrospective document](https://notes.ethereum.org/@mikeneuder/rcr2vmsvftv) on recent roadmap by Alex and Mike comes with great insights into Ethereum development, values and goals.

 Few books I recommend: